 While some photographers enter the field without formal training, a high level of technical skill can help photographers add range to their portfolio and increase their hiring potential.
 Photographers can seek training through a school's photojournalism program or through fine arts degrees in photographic fields.

-Most entry-level positions require a college degree, according to the Bureau of Labor Statistics (BLS).
+Most entry-level positions require a high school diploma or its equivalent, according to the Bureau of Labor Statistics (BLS).
 Photographers need to gain a basic understanding of the technical aspects of the field before branching out into an area that suits them.
 While some might complete a four-year photography degree, others could enroll in shorter vocational programs.

 Coursework typically covers areas such as equipment, processes and techniques.
 Students should understand the basics behind photo design and composition and be able to work with a wide variety of equipment.
 Programs typically focus on techniques such as black-and-white photography, documentary photography, photographic illustration, wide-format photos and more.
 Students might also gain skills in specific computer programs and learn about business and marketing in case they ever need to promote their own business.